tsvetoslav95/sales-data-task/README.md

 - **Dockerfile**: A Dockerfile will be created to containerize the Django application.
 This ensures that the application runs consistently in any environment.

-- **docker-compose.yml**: A Docker Compose configuration file will be added to manage multi-container setups, such as the application itself, the database, and other services (e.g., caching, messaging).
+- **docker-compose.yml**: A Docker Compose configuration file will be added to manage multi-container setups, such as the application itself, the database, and other services (e.g., caching, messaging and other stuff we don't currently need).
 ### Testing
 - **Test Suite Improvements**: Enhance the existing test suite.
 The current tests (mostly chat gpt :) ) provide basic coverage, but additional, more comprehensive tests will improve reliability.
 Currently they do not cover null and empty string category filtering.
+Factories are not used in tests and they do not generate empty str/null categories

 ### Code Quality
-- **Import Ordering**: Review and organize import statements according to best practices.
+- **Linting**: Run linter and make sure PEP8 is followed everywhere
+- **Ensure all code is well documented**

 ### Documentation
 - **Enhanced API Schema**: Improve the API schema and documentation.
-Currently, the project uses `drf-spectacular`, but further refinements are needed, such as providing enums for the `aggregate_by` query parameter and removing unnecessary authentication inputs from the docs page.
+Currently, the project uses `drf-spectacular` (it was suggested in DRF docs as they are deprecating the old way), but further refinements are needed, such as providing enums for the `aggregate_by` query parameter and removing unnecessary authentication inputs from the docs page.
+Currenty it is not visible you can filter category by EMPTY_STR and NOT_SET.

 ### Authentication and Authorization
 - **Authentication Mechanism**: Implement authentication (e.g., Token Auth, JWT, OAuth2) to secure the API.